kaihendry/dabase.com/content/blog/tech-job-singapore.md

 ## Remote work is the biggest opportunity

-I personally explored Asia as a broke backpacker.
-COVID19 made remote work acceptable, so I **strongly** suggest you try explore Asia as a remote worker.
+I explored Asia as a backpacker with a tight daily budget. **COVID19 made remote work acceptable**, so I **strongly** suggest you explore Asia as a remote worker.
 Or better still, creating your own online lifestyle business.

-## Good news
+Singapore is certainly worth checking out, but don't be an idiot with your money!
+Accomodation starts at 100SGD a night.
+Come to Singapore with a plan, ideally for a specific meeting or series of them.

+## On a positive note

 Despite the reality check above, there is a talent shortage in Singapore.
 Companies are keen to hire you.
-The current context makes it difficult, I'm optimistic that conditions will improve.
+The current context makes it difficult.
+I'm optimistic that conditions will improve.